Ayush-Shukla02/YumYumYard/README.md

     -   Check the logged in user handler function as data of the user is present in `user.data` and not in `user`
     -   If item quantity is decreased to 0 then the cart become unresponsive unless another request is made in the cart.
+    -   After successfull payment completion the cart is not cleared

 ## Features to Add: